James F. Stoddard III and L. Hannah Stoddard

 - That throughout, the audience feels sure that evil is wrong and good is right.

-- See a complete listing on Joseph Smith Forum, “The Motion Picture Production Code of 1930 (Hays Code)”.
+- See a complete listing on Joseph Smith Foundation, “The Motion Picture Production Code of 1930 (Hays Code)”.

 “Odious” rules indeed.
 Valenti condemned these traditional American standards as the “odious smell of censorship”.
 Upon assuming his position as president of the MPAA, he fulfilled his promise to “junk it at the first opportune moment”.
 While Valenti has passed on to discuss his principles with judges on the other side of the veil, his appointee, Joan Graves still oversees the ratings that likely determine the films you and your children watch.
 Do you trust their judgement?
 Should you trust their judgement?
 When you announce to your children that they are not allowed to watch a film because of the rating, what are you really saying?
 Please reconsider trusting this “tutor” to determine what is appropriate to enter your home?